GIT for polarized curves: Introduction

-The first work in this direction is due to Schubert, who described in \cite{Sch} the GIT quotient of the locus of $3$-canonically embedded curves (of genus $g\geq 3$) in the Chow scheme as the coarse moduli space $\Mgps$ of pseudo-stable curves (or \emph{p-stable} curves for short).
-These are reduced, connected, projective curves with finite automorphism group, whose only singularities are nodes and ordinary cusps, and which have no elliptic tails.
-Since the GIT quotient analyzed by Schubert is geometric (i.e. there are no strictly semistable objects), it is easy to see that one gets exactly the same description working with $3$-canonically embedded curves inside the Hilbert scheme (see \cite[Prop.
+The first work in this direction is due to Schubert, who described in \cite{Sch} the GIT quotient of the locus of $3$-canonically embedded curves (of genus $g\geq 3$) in the Chow scheme as the coarse moduli space $\Mgp$ of pseudo-stable curves (or \emph{p-stable curves} for short).
+These are connected projective curves with finite automorphism group, whose only singularities are nodes and cusps, and which have no elliptic tails (i.e. connected subcurves of arithmetic genus one meeting the rest of the curve in one point).
+Since the GIT quotient analyzed by Schubert is geometric (i.e. there are no strictly semistable objects), one gets exactly the same description working with $3$-canonically embedded curves inside the Hilbert scheme (see \cite[Prop.
 3.13]{HH2}).
-Later, Hasset-Hyeon have constructed in \cite{HH1} a modular map $T:\Mgb\to \Mgps$ which on geometric points sends a stable curve onto the p-stable curve obtained by contracting all its elliptic tails to cusps.
-Moreover the authors of loc. cit. identified the map $T$ with the first contraction in the Hassett-Keel program for $\Mgb$.
+Later, Hassett-Hyeon constructed in \cite{HH1} a modular map $T:\Mg\to \Mgp$ which on geometric points sends a stable curve onto the p-stable curve obtained by contracting all its elliptic tails to cusps.
+Moreover, the authors of loc. cit. identified the map $T$ with the first contraction in the Hassett-Keel program for $\Mg$.

 The case of $4$-canonical curves was worked out by Hyeon-Morrison in \cite{HMo}.
-The GIT quotients for both the Hilbert and Chow scheme turn out to be again isomorphic to $\Mgps$, although the Chow quotient is not anymore geometric and a more refined analysis is required.
+The Hilbert GIT-semistable points turn out to correspond again to p-stable curves, while the Chow GIT-semistable locus is strictly bigger and it consists of weakly-pseudo-stable curves (or \emph{wp-stable curves} for short), which are connected projective curves with finite automorphism group, whose only singularities are nodes and cusps (and having possibly elliptic tails).
+However, Hyeon-Morrison also proved that the GIT quotient for the Chow scheme turns out to be again isomorphic to the moduli space $\Mgp$ of p-stable curves, a fact that can be reinterpreted as saying that the non-separated stack of wp-stable curves and its open and proper substack of p-stable curves have the same moduli space (see \S~\ref{S:wp-stable} for more details).

-Finally, the case of $2$-canonical curves was studied by Hassett-Hyeon in \cite{HH2}, where the authors described the Hilbert GIT quotient $\ov{M}_g^h$ and the Chow GIT quotient $\ov{M}_g^c$ (they are now different), as moduli spaces of $h$-semistable (resp. $c$-semistable) curves (see loc. cit. for the precise description).
-Moreover, they constructed a small contraction $\Psi:\Mgps\to \ov{M}_g^c$ and identified the natural map $\Psi^+:\ov{M}_g^h\to \ov{M}_g^c$ as the flip of $\Psi$.
-These maps are then interpreted as further steps in the Hassett-Keel program for $\Mgb$.
-For some partial results on the GIT quotient for the Hilbert scheme of $1$-canonically embedded curves, we refer the reader to the work of Alper, Fedorchuck and Smyth (see \cite{AFS}).
+Finally, the case of $2$-canonical curves was studied by Hassett-Hyeon in \cite{HH2}, where the authors described the Hilbert GIT quotient $\ov{M}_g^h$ and the Chow GIT quotient $\ov{M}_g^c$ (they are now different), as moduli spaces of $h$-semistable (resp. $c$-semistable) curves; see loc. cit. for the precise description.
+Moreover, they constructed a small contraction $\Psi:\Mgp\to \ov{M}_g^c$ and identified the natural map $\Psi^+:\ov{M}_g^h\to \ov{M}_g^c$ as the flip of $\Psi$.
+These maps are then interpreted as further steps in the Hassett-Keel program for $\Mg$.